carr/data_sync/Readme.markdown

 Usage
 =====

-For pulling data of the remote server
+For pulling the database of the remote server

     rake db:pull

+For pulling the database and the files of the remote server

+    rake data:pull

+TODO
+====

+* Prompt ("All files will be overwritten..")
+* compression of .sql files
+* database and files push
+* change usage to "push:files", "push:db", "push:data", "pull:files", "pull:db", "pull:files"
+* refactor rake task, duplicate code